BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ### Earning bitcoin

-Some users may choose to accept bitcoin as a form of payment.
-Many people already started accepting bitcoin for their work.
-Some employers might also choose to pay part of their staff's salary in bitcoin.
+Earning bitcoin through exchanging goods and services for it is one way to obtain bitcoin.
+Some individuals and/or businesses have already started accepting and even paying employers in bitcoin.
 This is one way to fund a wallet.

 > Fun Fact 🏈: Former Seattle Seahawk Russel Okung puts half of his salary in Bitcoin and is now considered one of the highest paid players in the league.
 >